manroop7/Pixel-calculator/README.md

 Usage

-    Once you've installed Python and downloaded the source code. and run it in you lovely editor.
+    Once you've installed Python and downloaded the source code. and run it in your lovely editor.

 Features